eliot-geek/Profession-CSharp-Developer/05. Methods/5. Methods Projects/MethodSentenceRearrangementReverse/README.md

-# Task 2: Rearranging Words in a Sentence
+# Rearranging Words in a Sentence

 The user inputs a long sentence into the program, with each word separated by a space.
 After input, the user presses the Enter key.
 Your objective is to create two methods: